Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - **Logging**: Structured logging for better diagnostics
 - **Dependency Injection**: Using dependency injection for better testability
 - **Protocol-Based Design**: Using protocols to define interfaces for better type checking and consistency
+- **Environment Variables**: Using environment variables for configuration with proper validation and type conversion

 ## Error Handling in SMA Strategy
 - The SMA strategy's error handling was improved to ensure errors are properly logged